epichalcon/halcon_language/README.md

 ---
 # Language definition

-As I am following the "writing an interpreter in go" book, this language will have dynamic typing and will be expression based.
+As I am following the "writing an interpreter in go" book and expanding on its content to add functionality I want to have like loops, elifs and some operators that aren't included, this language will have dynamic typing and will be expression based.

 ### Types
 The types used by the language will be: